Our Brides

 WEDDING DATE

-Well, we have three (technically).
+Well we have three (technically).
 I wonder if that means we can celebrate three anniversaries a year?
-We signed the paperwork on the 19th of November 2021.
-We held an intimate ceremony and reception on the 15th of January 2022 and followed on the next day with a larger cocktail celebration on the 16th of January 2022.
-There is some debate amongst Ed and I as to which date is the actual anniversary.
-I'll let you all make up your own minds.
+We signed the paperwork on the 19th of November 2021 with just two witnesses.
+Then an intimate ceremony and reception was held on the 15th of January 2022, followed by a more significant cocktail celebration the next day on the 16th of January 2022.
+There is some debate between Ed and myself as to which date is our actual anniversary.
+I will let you all make up your minds.

 NUMBER OF GUESTS